Obnoxious Passholder Behavior

 We all pay admission though so no one's entitled to special treatment.
 If you special treatment hire a guide for the day.

-I've seen children not tall enough to go for a ride and Cast Member trying to explain this the parent says, but I’m a passholder let my child on.
+I've seen children not tall enough to go for a ride and Cast Member trying to explain this the parent says, but I’m a pass holder let my child on.
 A woman got mad at a Space Mountain Cast Member when she told her that her child was not tall enough to ride.
 The woman picked up her child and ignored the Cast Member and went through the queue.
-The child was about three.
+The child at most three.
 When the mother tried to get through the second checkpoint, she's told once again your child cannot ride.

 If something like an attraction or restaurant is closing people use the pass as a bargaining chip.
 Like, they won't renew the pass or will complain if they do not get what they want.

-On rides.
 The ride ran out of FastPasses?
-But I am a passholder get me one.
+But I am a pass holder get me one.
 I have to get off?
 Can I go around once more?
-I'm a passholder.
+I'm a pass holder.

 This has to stop.
-Stop using your pass as a status symbol.
+A Disney annual pass is not a status symbol.
 Most people do not care what kind of pass you or you paid in full.
 Why does your pass matter enough to be a part of your Instagram bio?

 I do not care if I make people mad.
 Spend enough time at Disney you see behavior like this often.
 Some Disney bloggers need to stick their neck out and focus on issues no one discusses.